fotijr/rockets/README.md

 - [ ] Add "about" page.
 - [ ] Add payload/orbit references.
 - [ ] Add qualifying rockets to mission planner.
+- [ ] Fix the font.
+Why is the font so bad???

 ## Development
 Run `ng serve` and navigate to `http://localhost:4200/`.